Hoppers Crossing SC

 Hoppers Crossing SC is a football (soccer) club based in Hoppers Crossing, Victoria, Australia.
 The club was formerly known as the Mossfiel Rangers Soccer Club which was formed by club founders Ken Slack, Ray Wilkinson, Stan Walkden and Ron Tutchell in 1971.

 In 1991, the club changed its name to gain a closer affiliation with the quickly growing Hoppers Crossing area.
-Currently the club's senior men's team play in the Victorian State League Division 2 and women's teams play in the Victorian State League Division 1 North-West competition.Last known scorer Dane Garbett against Westgate.
+Currently the club's senior men's team play in the Victorian State League Division 2 and women's teams play in the Victorian State League Division 1 North-West competition.